 Non-payment or late payment claims by contractors are also very common in construction projects.
 In the current market, contractors often price their bids on a very tight margin and non-payment or late payment can quickly eat into that margin, in particular when a contractor has financing obligations.

 The effect on the contractor’s and subcontractors’ cash flow can strongly hinder their performance and the contractor’s ability to perform its obligations on time and at the planned cost, if at all.

-The employer must pay all duly justified payments, subject to any deductions it is entitled to make under the provisions of the contract (such as deductions for defective works, for instance).
+The employer must pay all duly justified payments, subject to any deductions it is entitled to make under the provisions of the contract (such as deductions for defective work, for instance).
 If the employer fails to pay the contractor by the prescribed deadlines without any valid justification, the contractor will typically be entitled to financing charges incurred because of such delay.
 Any prolonged failure may entitle the contractor to suspend work and, in extreme cases, terminate the contract.